-Moncler commits a lot of energy and resources to safeguarding the value, uniqueness and authenticity of its products and the defence of intellectual property rights, considered essential for the protection of its customers.
+Moncler dedicates energy and resources to safeguarding the value, uniqueness and authenticity of its products and to defend its intellectual and industrial property rights (IP), which are key elements for customer protection.

 The Intellectual Property & Brand Protection (BP) internal department oversees administrative activities to protect Moncler’s distinctive and commercial trademarks in countries and in goods’ categories of current and potential commercial interest, as well as the forms and elements characterising the products, product&process inventions, and copyright.
 In particular, 2020 saw an important implementation of the model portfolio following the license agreement signed with Interparfums (with launch expected in 2022) and the consequent entry into the perfume business.
 In fact, it was decided to deposit the design of the fragrance bottles in over 40 countries.